Dandenong Foothills Policy Area

 Derived from the Census question:

-The major differences between Dandenong Foothills Policy Area's individual incomes and the City of Knox's individual incomes were:
+The major difference between the age structure of Dandenong Foothills Policy Area and City of Knox is: